stryker-mutator/stryker-handbook/stryker4s/getting-started.md

 ## 4 Having trouble?

-Having troubles?
+Are you having troubles?
 Try enabling debug logging, for more information on how to enable debug logging visit our [configuration page](https://github.com/stryker-mutator/stryker4s/blob/master/docs/CONFIGURATION.md#log-level).
-If you are having issues please let us know by [reporting an issue](https://github.com/stryker-mutator/stryker4s/issues/new) or talk to us on [Gitter](https://gitter.im/stryker-mutator/stryker4s).
+If you are having issues, please let us know by [reporting an issue](https://github.com/stryker-mutator/stryker4s/issues/new) or talk to us on [Gitter](https://gitter.im/stryker-mutator/stryker4s).